olincollege/Softdew-Valley/docs/index.md

 - Music made by Stardew Valley’s creator, ConcernedApe, plays on shuffle in the background the entire time.
 - The farmer character "sleeps" and a day passes when the farmer collides with the bed.
 The house art is a combination of the Riverland Farmhouse pixel art from the original game as well as original pixel art by Amanda Chang, including the Olin O, the campus map, and text on the TV screen.
 - The farmer can interact with the shipping bin (which opens when they are close enough to interact with), to sell crops that they harvest.
+- Our custom-made controls screen will pop up when the player hits "?" describing the keyboard controls to the game.
+This same screen closes when "?" is hit again.
-- The farmer can interact with the store by pressing E when near it to buy more seeds.You can see what the store looks like below!
+- The farmer can interact with the store by pressing E when near it to buy more seeds.
+You can see what the store looks like below!
 ![Store Photo](Softdew_valley_store_photo.PNG)

 ## Installation instructions